chapel-lang/chapel/doc/rst/language/spec/types.rst

    *Example (harmonic.chpl)*.

-   For example, this program computes the first ``n`` terms of harmonic series.
+   For example, this program computes the first ``n`` terms of the harmonic series.

    First, it defines a ``config const`` to allow setting the value of ``n`` on the command line (see :ref:`Variable_Declarations`):